MWSchmid/MethAn/README.md

 cd
 ```

-**TODO** PileOMeth is now MethylDackel - TODO - check and update this README
+**TODO** PileOMeth is now MethylDackel - check and update this README

 **NOTE/TODO** We recently observed quite some differences with trimmomatic and trim_galore - check why?